Ekrixinatosaurus (Greek for "explosion-born lizard"); pronounced eck-RIX-ee-nat-oh-SORE-us

 Bipedal stance; short arms

 The most interesting thing about some dinosaurs is their names.
-That's the case with Ekrixinatosaurus, a nearly-unpronounceable jumble of Greek roots that translates as "explosion-born lizard"--a reference to the fact that this large theropod's bones were discovered during construction-related blasting.
-Ekrixinatosaurus is classified as an abelisaur (and hence a relative of Abelisaurus), and it also shared some characteristics with the better-known Majungatholus and Carnotaurus.
+That's the case with Ekrixinatosaurus, a nearly-unpronounceable jumble of Greek roots that translates as "explosion-born lizard"--a reference to the fact that this large theropod's bones were discovered during construction-related blasting in Argentina.
+Ekrixinatosaurus is classified as an abelisaur (and hence a relative of Abelisaurus), and it also shared some characteristics (such as its unusually tiny and stunted arms) with the better-known Majungatholus and Carnotaurus.